csaldivar-astate/didIPass/README.md

 # Did I Pass?
+Part 2:

-This solution code implements the first part of the **Did I Pass?** assignment for the first two endpoints in the following API specification: https://app.swaggerhub.com/apis-docs/csaldivar-astate/Did_I_Pass/1.0.0#/.
+For this assignment you must implement the last three endpoints in the following API specification: https://app.swaggerhub.com/apis-docs/csaldivar-astate/Did_I_Pass/1.0.0#/.